This article was updated on 2019-07-24. Ed.

 Developing the Safety Requirement Specification

-The Safety Requirement Specification sounds pretty heavy, but actually, it is just a big name for a way to organize the information you need to have to analyze and design the safety systems for your machinery.
-Note that I am assuming that you are doing this in the “right” order, meaning that you are planning the design beforehand, rather than trying to back-fill the documentation after completing the design.
-In either case, the process is the same, but getting the information you need can be much harder after the fact, than before doing the design work.
+The Safety Requirement Specification sounds pretty heavy, but actually, it is just a big name for a way to organize the information you need to analyze and design the safety systems for your machinery.
+Note that I am assuming that you are doing this in the “right” order, meaning that you are planning the design rather than trying to back-fill the documentation after completing the design.
+In either case, the process is the same, but getting the information you need can be much harder after the fact than before doing the design work.
 Doing some aspects in a review mode is impossible, especially if a third party to whom you have no access did the design work .

-If you missed the first instalment in this series, you can read it here.
+If you missed the first instalment in this series, read it here.

 What goes into the Safety Requirement Specifications?

-Safety functions include any function of the machine that has a direct protective effect for the worker using the machinery.
-However, using this definition, it is possible to ignore some important functions.
-Complementary protective measures, like emergency stop, can be missed because they are usually “after the fact”, i.e., the injury occurs, and then the E-stop is pressed, so you cannot say that it has a “direct protective effect”.
+Safety functions include any machine function directly affecting the worker’s safety.
+However, it is possible to ignore some important functions using this definition.
+Complementary protective measures, like emergency stops, can be missed because they are usually “after the fact,” i.e., the injury occurs.
+Then the E-stop is pressed, so you cannot say it has a “direct protective effect.”
 If we look at the definitions in , we find:

 function of the machine whose failure can result in an immediate increase of the risk(s)ISO 13849-1:2015